How to combat weeds in your vegetable garden

 Perhaps you have gone away on holiday for 2-3 weeks, and on your return the rapid growth of weeds has taken over your vegetable patch.
 If the weeds have developed large roots, manual removal may be more difficult, and it may damage the vegetables.
 Identify the weeds and determine the best solution for safe removal.
 Some, such as convolvulus may be best cut down and then the roots covered with black plastic to stop light getting to the weed roots, or the cut stem immediately painted with an approve systemic herbicide gel to kill the roots.

 Keeping weeds out of your vegetable patch will help you grow the most healthy and productive vegetables, because they will have all the nutrients, water, light, and space they need.
-And pests and disease will not be hiding in the weeds ready to infest or infect your vegetables.06 May 2021
+And pests and disease will not be hiding in the weeds ready to infest or infect your vegetables.01 August 2021